Fitzgerald-Porthmouth-Koenigsegg/Plangothic-Project/README.en.md

 ## Coverage

-We have completed CJK Extensions C, D, G and H, Extension C requiring further refinement.
-Extension E will be completed soon.
+We have completed CJK Extensions C, D, E, G and H, Extension C and Extension E requiring further refinement.
 Other blocks are partly available.

 ## Production